splunk/SA-CrowdstrikeDevices/docs/releases/index.md

 ### What's Changed

-- New format for `category` field:
+- New format for the `category` field:
     - The `cs_` prefix has been removed from many fields.
-    - Spaces has been added for easier readability.
+    - Spaces have been added for easier readability.

 === "New"